awesomerank/rank/README.md

 ## TODO

-- Add Travis CI.
+### Ideas

+- Top 10 (or 20, or 50, or maybe even 100) packages for entire list.
+- Sort by stargazers.

+### Improvements

 - Link to index from every page (breadcrumbs?).
+- Add external link icon to external links.
 - Look closely at already starred repos (for example https://github.com/jondot/awesome-react-native) and way they starred (https://github.com/jondot/jill)
-- Add external link icon to external links.
 - Smart timeouts for Github API
-- Sort by stargazers.
 - Add other activity marks, "recent activity" for example.
-- Top 10 (or 20, or 50, or maybe even 100) packages for entire list.
 - Subscribe to lists repositories changes
 - Use stream to save meta
 - Use templates from Phoenix to wrap contents.